• Skip to primary navigation

 Fun Flavor Swaps:

-If you are like me, you like to change recipes from time to time just to add a new element.
-This simple shakshuka recipe is a dream because you can do so many different things with it.
+If you are like me, you like to change recipes occasionally just to add a new element.
+This simple shakshuka recipe is a dream because you can do many different things with it.

 • Jalapenos - Add spicy peppers to give this shakshuka some extra heat!